prometheus/docs/content/docs/practices/naming.md

  * <code><b>http</b>\_request\_duration\_seconds</code>
    (for all HTTP requests)
 * ...must have a single unit (i.e. do not mix seconds with milliseconds, or seconds with bytes).
 * ...should use base units (e.g. seconds, bytes, meters - not milliseconds, megabytes, kilometers).
-See below for a list of base units.
+Note that things like connections, notifications are not considered as base units.See below for a list of base units.
 * ...should have a suffix describing the unit, in plural form.
 Note that an accumulating count has `total` as a suffix, in addition to the unit if applicable.
  * <code>http\_request\_duration\_<b>seconds</b></code>
  * <code>node\_memory\_usage\_<b>bytes</b></code>